eryzhkov/etl-engine/docs/ems-topics-overview.md

 where:

-- *id* is the unique ETL-service instance identifier (the random UUID value generated during instance starting up).
+- *id* is the unique ETL-Worker instance identifier (the random UUID value generated during instance starting up).
-- *state* is the instance state and should be onde of the - idle, busy.
+- *state* is the instance state and should be one of the - idle or busy.
 - *timestamp* is the date-date when the status was generated and published.

 EMS updates the *etl_instances* table using the messages.